I’m sure you must have heard of the term freehold in your discussion with a real estate agency or agent.

 • You have responsibility for maintaining the fabric of the building – the roof and the outside walls

-• Whole houses are normally sold as freehold
+• Whole houses are normally sold freehold

 Join The Discussion